 TABLE 7.
-MINISTER YASMIN ESQUIVEL'S VOTES CASES VOTES Popular consultation to judge former presidents In favor Maintain mandate ratification question In favor Constitutionality of superdelegates In favor Constitutionality of Electricity Industry Law In favor Discretionary management of budgetary savings In favor by the Executive Constitutionality of drug purchase reform In favor Tax fraud as a serious crime In favor Order INE to proceed with the recall of the In favor mandate Reduction of state broadcasting time In favor Use of Armed Forces in public safety Against 10-year lockout for officials to work in IP Against Operational and administrative transfer of the Against National Guard to the Secretariat of National Defense (Sedena)
+MINISTER YASMIN ESQUIVEL'S VOTES CASES VOTES Popular consultation to judge former presidents In favor Maintain mandate ratification question In favor Constitutionality of superdelegates In favor Constitutionality of Electricity Industry Law In favor Discretionary management of budgetary savings by the Executive In favor Constitutionality of drug purchase reform In favor Tax fraud as a serious crime In favor Order INE to proceed with the recall of the mandate In favor Reduction of state broadcasting time In favor Use of Armed Forces in public safety Against 10-year lockout for officials to work in IP Against Operational and administrative transfer of the National Guard to the Secretariat of National Defense (Sedena) Against ace to attack the new president, accusing her of operating in favor of criminals without giving any proof whatsoever.